Bhutanise People Showing Their Traditional Dance

 • Accommodation Level: Choosing 5-star hotels will naturally increase your cost.

-• Tour Duration and Add-ons: Adding days or extra excursions like mountain flights or rafting will impact your budget.
+• Tour Duration and Add-ons: Adding days or extra excursions, such as mountain flights or rafting, will affect your budget.

 Being flexible with dates and preferences can help you save significantly.